adventuremomblog

 1201 Park Dr, Covington, KY

-Enjoy a great view from the Overlook and then walk the paved paths throughout the park on muddy days.
+Enjoy a great view from the Overlook and walk the paved paths throughout the park on muddy days.

 Devou Backcountry Trails

 The Sleepy Hollow Montague Trail is one of my go-to trails.
-I like the vantage point beneath the train bridge and the inclines are a great workout.
+I like the vantage point beneath the train bridge, and the inclines are a great workout.

 Hiking Trails at Highlands Cemetery